W$^+$W$^-$ boson pair production in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Systematic uncertainties

 \subsection{Theoretical sources of uncertainty}

-The event selection is sensitive to the number of hadronic jets in the event.
+The efficiency of the event selection is sensitive to the number of hadronic jets in the event.
 The sequential cut analysis explicitly singles out events with zero or one jet, and the random forest classifiers utilize quantities, such as $\HT$, that tend to correlate with the number of jets.
 As a consequence, the efficiency of the event selection is sensitive to higher-order QCD corrections that are adequately described by neither the matrix-element calculation of \POWHEG nor by the parton shower simulation.
 The uncertainty reflecting these missing higher orders is evaluated by varying the QCD factorization and renormalization scales independently up and down by a factor of two but excluding cases in which one is increased and the other decreased simultaneously.
-A change in measured cross sections is evaluated by reweighting MC events appropriately.
+A change in measured cross sections is evaluated by applying appropriate weights to the simulated events.

 Some of the higher-order QCD contributions to \WWpm production have been calculated using the $\pt$-resummation~\cite{wwptnnll,wwpt} and the jet-veto resummation~\cite{wwjv} techniques.
 The results from these two approaches are compatible~\cite{wwptvj}.
 The transverse momentum \WWpt of the \WWpm pair is used as a proxy for these higher-order corrections; the \WWpt spectrum from \POWHEG is reweighted to match the analytical prediction obtained using the $\pt$-resummation at next-to-next-to-leading logarithmic accuracy~\cite{wwptnnll}.
 Uncertainties in the theoretical calculation of the \WWpt spectrum lead to uncertainties in the event selection efficiency that are assessed for the $\Pq\Paq\to\WWpm$ process by independently varying the resummation, the factorization, and the renormalization scales in the analytical calculation~\cite{wwpt}.
 The uncertainty in the $\Pg\Pg\to\WWpm$ component is determined by the variation of the renormalization and factorization scales in the theoretical calculation of this process~\cite{Caola:2015rqy}.